object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     (PoP_venv) $ python -m pip install flake8

-This is enough to run Flake8 on the command line, however you will probably want to set up your editor to highlight flake8 incompatibilities in your source.
-For Visual Studio Code, first open the command palette by typing :kbd:`control` + :kbd:`shift` + :kbd:`P` (:kbd:`⌘` + :kbd:`shift` + :kbd:`P` on Mac).
-There type "Python: Select Linter" to bring up the list of available linters, and select "flake8" from the details list.
+This is enough to run Flake8 on the command line, however you will probably want to set up your editor to highlighte PEP8 incompatibilities in your source.
+For Visual Studio Code:

+1. Install the Flake8 extension:
+    a.
+Click the |extensions| icon on the left of the screen.
+    b.
+Type `Flake8` in the search box.
+    c.
+Click the blue `Install` button.
+2. Instruct the extension to use Flake8 from your virtual environment:
+    a.
+Type :kbd:`control` + :kbd:`,` (:kbd:`⌘` + :kbd:`,` on Mac) to open the `Settings` tab.
+    b.
+Type `flake8.importStrategy` in the `Search settings` bar at the top of the page.
+    c.
+Change the dropdown from `useBundled` to `fromEnvironment`.

 The video for this section shows this process.

+.. |extensions| image:: /images/vscode_extensions.pdf

 How to tell Flake8 to shut up .............................